benbalter/benbalter.github.com/_posts/2022-03-09-seven-things-a-corporate-chief-of-staff-does.md

 [^2]: I [define](https://ben.balter.com/2016/06/06/twelve-things-a-product-manager-does/#5-communicate-coordinate-and-facilitate) meta-work as the work necessary to unblock shipping.
 It's organizational yak shaving, if you're familiar with the more common engineering term.

 [^3]: Earlier in my career, I'd explicitly avoid gossip and other water cooler talk.
-[As a Program Manager](https://ben.balter.com/2021/03/26/nine-things-a-technical-program-manager-does/#5-relationship-management) and now as a Chief Of Staff, I see it is not only acceptable, but a requirement of the job to be able to hear the otherwise unstated.
+[As a Program Manager](https://ben.balter.com/2021/03/26/nine-things-a-technical-program-manager-does/#5-relationship-management) and now as a Chief of Staff, I see it is not only acceptable, but a requirement of the job to be able to hear the otherwise unstated.

 [^4]: Yes, technically Josh was a *deputy* Chief of Staff.
 I also technically had a few arms-length interactions with non-fictional congressional and agency Chiefs of Staff from my time in government, but even then, the *focus* of the role differs that of the private sector.